sbinlondon/graphql-workshop/README.md

 * What are mutation arguments (like function arguments)?
 Can we use variables as arguments?
 * How can we tell if an argument is necessary or optional for a mutation?
 * What is an 'input' in relation to mutations?
+What are best practices with these?
 * Show some examples of mutations using these things so we can see correct syntax
 * Do mutations always return the same fields as in the query?
 If not, how/when/why would we return different fields?